|

 soiree and adding even more luster, if such a thing is possible,

+to the fashion designer's name."
 And the article disclosed that "What

 the museum did not acknowledge was that some eight months